 Readiness - Is there local support?
 Can the project be completed?
-Is there a completed appraisal, easement conditions, survey, cost share commitment, signed option or purchase agreement, title search, forest stewardship plan?
+Is there a completed appraisal or market analysis, draft easement conditions, survey, signed cost share commitment, signed option or purchase agreement, title search, evaluation of mineral rights, forest stewardship plan?